NACLab/ngc-learn/docs/walkthroughs/demo3_classify.md

-# Demo 3: Creating an NGC Classifier
+# Walkthrough 3: Creating an NGC Classifier

 In this demonstration, we will learn how to create a classifier based on NGC.
 After going through this demonstration, you will: